langchain-ai/langgraph/docs/docs/cloud/how-tos/human_in_the_loop_user_input.md

 === "Python"

     ```python
-    input = {'messages':[{"role":"user","content":"Use the search tool to ask the user where they are, then look up the weather there"}]}
+    input = { 'messages':[{ "role":"user", "content":"Use the search tool to ask the user where they are, then look up the weather there" }] }

     async for chunk in client.runs.stream(
         thread["thread_id"],